 Charles X remained on the throne until August 1830, when the French had yet another revolutionary hissy fit.
 [Meanwhile, back in Spain, Felipe's descendants still reigned.]
 He abdicated in favor of his young grandson, after a family battle with his elder son, the Duke of Angouleme, who finally agreed to renounce his rights in favor of his nephew.
 Alas, it was all for naught, and the throne passed to Louis Philippe, a scion of the Orléans branch of the family, a direct descendant of Philippe, Duke of Orléans, younger brother of Louis XIV.
 In the line of succession, the Duke of Orléans' descendants followed the male line descendants of Louis XIV.

-Philippe's descendant, Louis Philippe, Duke of Orléans, became king of France.
+Philippe's descendant, Louis Philippe, Duke of Orléans, became king of French.
 Louis Philippe, the Citizen King, was swept away by revolution in 1848, with the establishment of the Second Republic.
 This lasted for four years, when Napoleon III became Emperor.
 He reigned from 1852 until 1870.
 His reign came to an end with France's defeat in the Franco Prussian war.